“We can’t solve problems by using the same kind of thinking we used when we created them.”

 The discussion of Mother Earth vs. humanity centers on the awareness, context, prioritization and interpretation of information.
 An influence, though, is our values and biases.
 I don’t believe that one side is right or wrong.
 We should also remember this isn’t an either-or situation but a spectrum.
 All along the spectrum are important insights and perspectives that are key to the solution.
 It’s important to realize and respect the various perspectives and values; we need both the Yin and Yang to debate solutions and solve problems.

-One solution might be to construct reasonably integrated models that consider human systems and earth systems so we’re comparing apples to apples and not apples to coconuts.
-The key for project managers is to understand the political perspectives and provide factual information that is relevant and actionable.
+The key for project managers is to understand the political / value perspectives and provide factual information that is relevant and actionable.